sensu/sensu-alpha-documentation/06-checks-and-assets.md

 sensuctl check delete check-disk
 ```

+**NOTE:** Due to Etcd performance limitations (see FAQ) and general security features, the maximum http request body size is 512K bytes.

 ## Assets

 Assets are a way to provide your checks with runtime dependencies they require